bghira/SimpleTuner/OPTIONS.md

                         outputs, and LoftQ produces an entirely different result with worse quality at first, taking potentially longer to converge than the other methods.
+  --init_lora INIT_LORA
+                        Specify an existing LoRA safetensors file to initialize the LoRA and continue training or finetune an existing LoRA.
   --lora_rank LORA_RANK
                         The dimension of the LoRA update matrices.
   --lora_alpha LORA_ALPHA